TOKYO

 Pancakes topped with strawberries at Eggs N Things

-Serving the spirit of Aloha since 1974, this Hawaiian and family-friendly restaurant has been included in countless lists of best breakfast places in Tokyo.
+Serving the spirit of Aloha since 1974, this Hawaiian and family-friendly restaurant has been included in countless lists of the best breakfast places in Tokyo.

 Eggs n’ Things has several branches nationwide and is a must-try for anyone with a sweet tooth.
-They offer pancakes with a variety of flavors such as chocolate chips, blueberry, coconut among others.
+They offer pancakes in a variety of flavors, such as chocolate chip, blueberry, and coconut, among others.
 Plus you can order additional toppings of your choice.
-Whipped cream, mangoes, extra chocolate sauce ー you name it!
-The strawberry, whipped cream, and macadamia nut pancake plate is the most popular ones, so be sure to give it a try!

 Complement it with a cup of Kona coffee and you’ll certainly get transported to the sunny mornings of Hawaii.

-For those who want a more Japanese style breakfast, we recommend the Uji matcha, whipped cream, and red bean pancake.
+For those who want a more Japanese-style breakfast, we recommend the Uji matcha, whipped cream, and red bean pancake.

 Not in the mood for sweets?
 Get a plate of spam and eggs over rice.
 Yum!